Eclipse Foundation Legal Frequently Asked Questions (FAQ)

 Your committer status at the Eclipse Foundation is not based on your employment status.
 It is an individual recognition of your frequent and valuable contributions to one or more Eclipse projects.
 If you do change employers, please contact the EMO Records Team by email (email@example.com) to ensure that the necessary employer consent paperwork is completed.
 For more details, please see the New Committer Process.

 In some cases software made available by the Eclipse Foundation may contain cryptography.
 For example, the Eclipse Platform contains cryptography and has been classified as Export Control Classification Number (ECCN) 5D002.c.1 by the U.S. Government Department of Commerce, Bureau of Industry and Security.
-Eclipse Platform object code and source code are eligible for export from the United States of America under 15 CFR §742.15(b), and deemed not subject to Export Administration Regulations as publicly available encryption source code classified ECCN 5D002.
+All object code and source code for Eclipse projects are eligible for export from the United States of America under 15 CFR §742.15(b), and deemed not subject to Export Administration Regulations as publicly available encryption source code classified ECCN 5D002.

 Notice files (e.g. an about.html files in Eclipse Platform Plug-ins) contain information about the specific algorithms, key sizes, and other important information that may be required to obtain additional export control classifications and approvals.